Links to Original Discussion

 A B-mix thrown 1 pound bowl, rim cut, black slip carved, dots sliptrailed.
 A play-surprise.

 So those are the comments that were shared.
-But as I’m thinking about this, maybe there are a lot of people out there having the same problem that I have: it is hard to p
+But as I’m thinking about this, maybe there are a lot of people out there having the same problem that I have: it is hard to pick a favorite!

 Podden och tillhörande omslagsbild på den här sidan tillhör Brandon Schwartz.
 Innehållet i podden är skapat av Brandon Schwartz och inte av, eller tillsammans med, Poddtoppen.